dotnet/csharpstandard/standard/variables.md

 All reference variables obey safety rules that ensure the scope of the reference variable is not greater than the *ref_safe_scope* of its referent.

 For any variable, the *ref_safe_scope* of that variable is the scope where a *variable_reference* (§9.5) to that variable is valid.
 The *referent* of a reference variable must have a *ref_safe_scope* that is at least as wide as the scope of the reference variable.
-A `ref struct` instance may not be copied by value beyond the value *ref_safe_scope* of the initializing expression(s) of any *ref-like fields*.
+A `ref struct` instance may not be copied by value beyond the *ref_safe_scope* of the initializing expression(s) of any *ref-like fields*.

 There are three valid *ref_safe_scope*s:

-- *block*: A *variable_reference* to a local variable declared in a block is valid in the block in which it is declared.
+- *block*: A *variable_reference* to a local variable declared in a block is valid from its declaration to the end of the block in which it is declared.
 The *ref_safe_scope* of a local variable is *block*.
 A local variable declared in a method has a *ref_safe_scope* of the *block* that defines the method.
-A variable declared in a block is a valid referent only if the reference variable is declared in the same block, or a nested block.
+A variable declared in a block is a valid referent only if the reference variable is declared in the same block after the referent, or a nested block.
 - *function_member*: A *variable_reference* to a value parameter on a function member declaration, including the implicit `this` parameter is valid in the entire function member.
 The *ref_safe_scope* of the fields of a `struct` type is *function_member*.
 A variable with *ref_safe_scope* of *function_member* is a valid referent only if the reference variable is declared in the same function member.
 - *caller_scope*: Member fields of a `class` type and `ref` parameters have *ref_safe_scope* of *caller_scope*.
 A variable with *ref_safe_scope* of *caller_scope* can be the referent of a reference return.
 A variable that can be the referent of a *reference-return* is *safe-to-ref-return*.

 These values form a nesting relationship from narrowest (*block*) to widest (*caller_scope*).

-> *Example*: The following code shows examples of the different *ref_safe_scope* values.
-The declarations show values of *ref_safe_scope* for a referent to be the initializing expression for a `ref` variable.
-The examples show the values of *ref_safe_scope* for a reference return:
+> *Example*: The following code shows examples of the different *ref_safe_scope*s.
+The declarations show the *ref_safe_scope* for a referent to be the initializing expression for a `ref` variable.
+The examples show the *ref_safe_scope* for a reference return:
 >
 > ```csharp
 > public class C